Things to know about credit card minimum payments

 Can I pay more than a minimum payment?

-Yes — you can pay more than your minimum payment as the higher your balance, the more you’ll accrue in interest.
-Paying off your full balance — or as much of it as you can — each month is usually the most beneficial scenario to help avoid paying interest on your remaining balance.
+Yes—you can pay more than your minimum payment as the higher your balance, the more you’ll accrue in interest.
+Paying off your full balance—or as much of it as you can—each month can be beneficial and may help reduce interest charges.

 Does paying the minimum hurt my credit score?

-No, paying the minimum on your credit card does not hurt your credit score.
-In fact, it ensures your card remains in good standing with your issuer and avoids late fees.
+No, paying the minimum on your credit card typically does not hurt your credit score.
+In fact, it may help your card remain in good standing with your issuer and help avoid late fees.
 However, as long as you’re carrying a balance, you’ll continue to accrue interest.

 Credit card minimum payment FAQs